lite-xl/lite-xl.github.io/docs/setup/building-from-source.md

 ```

-The script will run Meson and create an directory with the application.
+The script will run Meson and create a directory with the application.
 You can copy, compress or symlink the directory, or run Lite XL straight from it.

 Lite XL supports two directory structures — portable or a Unix-like layout.